- Online Training

 Before you move forward in the process, you need to identify as many of these things as possible:

 I am not a doctor so I will not be able to assist with finding those answers.
 You need to get a professional medical opinion on your injury and use it to apply best practices to your rehab process.
-When you do find those answers and you are in need of viable squat options, below is a general guide on some of the variations you may want to try.
+When you do find those answers and you are in need of viable squat options, below is a general guide on some of the different squat variations you may want to try.

 For athletes with disc issues…